Entering the Great Perfection

 These classes, courses and instructions are offered by Pema Khandro, guest Lamas and where appropriate may also be led by Umzes, the group practice leaders.

-The stages of practice and study are framed in terms of the Ngakpa tradition of Tibetan Yogis, Yoginis and Yogins.
-This is the non-celibate, householder path for those who integrate serious spiritual training with work, family and society.
+The stages of practice and study are framed here in terms of the Ngakpa tradition of Tibetan Yogis, Yoginis and Yogins.
+This is the householder path for those who integrate serious spiritual training with work, family and society.
+Tibetan Yogis may be non-celibate since the tradition values family life and relationships as central to spiritual development.

 Dzogchen and the Heart of the Vast Expanse